vlang/vsl/examples/ml_knn_plot/README.md

 # Example - ml_knn_plot 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for performing K-Nearest Neighbors algorithm with plotting.

 ## Instructions